fr4iser90/FoundryCord/docs/2_user_guides/state_monitor.md

-# State Monitor Feature
+# User Guide: State Monitor (Developer & Owner Tool)

 ## Purpose

-The State Monitor is a developer and owner-facing diagnostic tool designed to capture and display the internal state of both the backend (Python server) and the frontend (browser JavaScript) at a specific point in time.
-It acts like an X-ray, providing valuable insights for debugging issues, understanding application behavior, and generating context for bug reports.
-Snapshots can be triggered manually, automatically on frontend errors, or internally by backend processes, and are stored persistently in the database.
+The State Monitor is a powerful diagnostic tool for developers and application owners.
+It allows you to capture, store, and analyze detailed snapshots of the internal state of both the backend (Python server) and the frontend (browser JavaScript) at specific moments.
+Think of it as an X-ray for your application, providing invaluable insights for debugging complex issues, understanding application behavior under various conditions, and generating comprehensive context for bug reports.

+`[SCREENSHOT: Main State Monitor interface - overall view showing Collectors List, Recent Snapshots, and Main Area with a loaded snapshot]`

 ## Key Features